-Even if you meet these conditions, the funding company will have its own set of qualifications for applicants seeking funding.
+The funding company will also have its own set of qualifications for applicants seeking funding.

-- The majority of liability falls on the other party.
+- Assume the minority of liability, meaning most liability falls on the other party.

-Whether a person qualifies for legal funding almost always depends upon the strength of the case.
-Funding companies get their money back if you win your case, which means they tend to be selective about who receives funding.
-If you were found to be at fault in the accident, you may not meet the qualifications for funding.
+Whether a person qualifies for legal funding usually depends on the strength of the case.
+Funding companies only make money if you win, so they are selective about who receives funding.
+If you were found at fault in the accident, it’s unlikely you will qualify.

 Applying for an Auto Accident Pre-Settlement Loan

-The reality of pre-settlement loans is that you won’t know if you meet the requirements until you apply.
-There are many pre-settlement funding companies that offer legal funding for auto accidents, and all you have to do is apply to see if your case meets the company’s eligibility standards and qualifications.
+There are many pre-settlement funding companies that offer legal funding for auto accidents.
+You only have to apply to see if your case meets the company’s eligibility standards and qualifications.

-- You provide financial details of the case and any other information required in the application.
+- You provide the financial details of the case and all other information required in the application.

 - The company works with your attorney to review the case.

-- If your case meets the company’s eligibility standards, the company will provide a written agreement to buy a portion of your settlement in exchange for an up-front payment.
+- If your case meets the company’s eligibility standards, the company will provide a written agreement to buy a portion of your settlement for an upfront payment.